 No airlines have non-stop flights to Nepal from Australia.

-The cheapest airline that flies to Nepal from Australia is Malaysia Airlines.
+Singapore Airlines is the cheapest airline that flies to Nepal from Australia.